 Meet the Expert

-And the best part it pairs perfectly with so many other hues on the color wheel.
+And the best part about blue is that it pairs perfectly with so many other hues on the color wheel.
 Whether you're looking to create a bathroom that feels relaxed and beachy, opulent and feminine, or super modern, there's a way to use blue to achieve any look you crave.

-Ahead, 13 ways to style your bathroom with arguably the most versatile color on the spectrum.
-Feeling blue?
-Same!
+Ahead, find 13 ways to style your bathroom with arguably the most versatile color on the spectrum: blue.

 Use Blue as a Neutral